Aaron98990/ways-of-the-game/goals.md

 ## Advantage

-If the defense commits an offence (e.g. handball) then the ball enters the goal, the goal still counts if the referee head not stopped play play.
+If the defense commits an offence (e.g. handball) then the ball enters the goal, the goal still counts if the referee head not stopped play.

 Read more about advantage [here](/advantage)

 ## Offenses

-Common offenses that will nullify a goal.
+Offenses that will nullify a goal.

+> If the ball becomes defective:
+>
+> - play is stopped and
+>
+> - restarted with a dropped ball
+>
+> If the ball becomes defective at a kick-off, goal kick, corner kick, free kick, penalty kick or throw-in, the restart is retaken.
+>
+> If the ball becomes defective during a penalty kick or kicks from the penalty mark as it moves forward and before it touches a player, crossbar or goalposts the penalty kick is retaken.

 > If a dropped ball enters the goal without touching at least two players, play is restarted with:
 >